-In 2005, I mobilised my networks and embarked on an 18 month, self-funded, well intentioned “rescue mission” to Sri Lanka to assist refugees in Tamil occupied, Tsunami ravaged communities in the country’s North East.
-I managed the collection, shipment and distribution of goods in the camps and continued galvanising my community, fundraising and providing support for a further 12 months to those communities.
-Back then, the campaign was known as “Fairy God Aunts & Uncles”.
+In 2005, I mobilised my networks and embarked on an 18 month, self-funded, well intentioned rescue mission to Sri Lanka, to assist refugees in Tsunami ravaged communities in the country’s North East.
+I managed the collection, shipment and distribution of goods in the refugee camps and continued to support those communities for a further 18 months.

 Are known personally by me and who are trusted to administer and ensure that funds are spent in the country we are helping.

 Provide quality support for the day to day needs of children and people in need- shelter, food, clothing, education and LOVE;

 Are focused on education, vocational training and practical skills particularly for young people and women in crisis situations;

 Are specific, targeted, culturally appropriate and achievable in their objectives;

 In Sydney the focus is on bringing communities together to cook for and feed homeless and disadvantaged communities through Our Big Kitchen, Gethsemane Community and C3 Church.

 Find out more about Sue’s journey into volunteering and community work – buy a copy of Sue’s book Accidental Aid Worker